venugoapalreddy/biztalk-docs/biztalk/core/enabling-system-net-logging.md

 manager: "anneta"
 ---
 # Enabling System.Net Logging
-You can enable logging for the `System.Net` and `System.Net.Sockets`[!INCLUDE[btsDotNetFramework](../includes/btsdotnetframework-md.md)] namespace for the BTSNtSvc.exe service.
+You can enable logging for the `System.Net` and `System.Net.Sockets`[!INCLUDE [btsDotNetFramework](../includes/btsdotnetframework-md.md)] namespace for the BTSNtSvc.exe service.
 This will cause a detailed log file to be created containing information that may help you identify issues with your BizTalk Server installation.

 > [!NOTE]
->  This is a feature of the Microsoft [!INCLUDE[btsDotNetFramework](../includes/btsdotnetframework-md.md)] and will work in [!INCLUDE[btsBizTalkServer2006](../includes/btsbiztalkserver2006-md.md)] or later.
+>  This is a feature of the Microsoft [!INCLUDE [btsDotNetFramework](../includes/btsdotnetframework-md.md)] and will work in [!INCLUDE [btsBizTalkServer2006](../includes/btsbiztalkserver2006-md.md)] or later.

- Tracing is enabled by modifying the application configuration file for **BTSNtSvc.exe**,  **BTSNtSvc.exe.config**.
-It can be found in the BizTalk Server installation path; if you installed BizTalk Server to the default location, BtsNtSvc.exe will be in the directory [!INCLUDE[btsBiztalkServerPath](../includes/btsbiztalkserverpath-md.md)].
+ Tracing is enabled by modifying the application configuration file for <strong>BTSNtSvc.exe</strong>,  <strong>BTSNtSvc.exe.config</strong>.
+It can be found in the BizTalk Server installation path; if you installed BizTalk Server to the default location, BtsNtSvc.exe will be in the directory [!INCLUDE [btsBiztalkServerPath](../includes/btsbiztalkserverpath-md.md)].

  To modify **BTSNtSvc.exe.config**, open the configuration file and paste the code below into the `<configuration>` element using Notepad or your favorite text editor.